-Career: Emerged as the team's starting strong safety in 2016, and has totaled 24 tackles (17 solo), five passes defensed and one fumble recovery for a touchdown in 27 games with three starts over his career...Played in 13 games in 2015, serving primarily on special teams...Finished with three special teams stops and blocked a field goald...Despite being plagued by injury through much of his rookie year, McGill contributed on special teams all season long, posting three special teams tackles.
+Career: Has played cornerback and safety over his career, and has totaled 25 tackles (18 solo), five passes defensed and one fumble recovery for a touchdown in 27 games with three starts over his career...Played in 13 games in 2015, serving primarily on special teams...Finished with three special teams stops and blocked a field goald...Despite being plagued by injury through much of his rookie year, McGill contributed on special teams all season long, posting three special teams tackles.
 He finished the year with 12 tackles (six solo) and four passes defensed.